james-wandisco/folder_exclusion/folder_exclusions_with_slashes.md

 :question:
-    ***Note: You can do the same for 700 exclusions with the while loop and text file containing all patterns with '%2F' replacing the '/' characters.***
+*Note: You can repeat this for 700 exclusions with the while loop shown in the previous example [here](https://github.com/james-wandisco/folder_exclusion/blob/main/README.md) and text file containing all patterns with '%2F' replacing the '/' characters.*

 ### 4. Create the migration rule for path = /example